chrissharkey/sharkeyfootytipping/README.md

 The original system ended up hosting over 100 competitions and I hope to revive many of those when this system is live.

+I am setting up this new system with similar goals to the first:

+1. Revive the footy tipping competition for the Sharkey Family and anyone else who would like to use it
+2. Learn a new language and framework: Elixir/Phoenix

 When the system is live I will post the production URL here.
 You can use the live system to host your own NRL Footy Tipping competition, or you can clone this project and host your own system.

 ## How to run the code